-Does a Person Lose the Right to Sue If the Person Knew of a Risk and Took the Chance Regardless?
+Can a Person Still Sue If the Person Was Aware of a Risk and Took the Chance of Harm Anyway?

 Occupiers of Premises May Be Sued For Failure to Ensure That Premises Are Reasonably Safe For Other Persons Who Are Upon the Premises Unless the Other Persons Willingly Accepted Risk of Harm.
 Furthermore, Occupiers Should Remain Aware That Acceptance of Risk Is More Than Just Knowledge of Risk.